andre-st/goodreads-toolbox/README.md

 ## modest remark

-These programs are never as performant and usable as native Goodreads solutions with direct _unthrottled_ access to their databases and seamless integration with their user interface etc.
+1. These programs are never as performant and usable as native Goodreads solutions with direct _unthrottled_ access to their databases and seamless integration with their user interface etc.
+2. I avoid developing features I won’t personally use because I won’t notice when they break.